 How does web application penetration testing differ from a vulnerability scan?

 A vulnerability scan is largely automated and focuses on detecting known issues based on signatures and configurations.
 It’s a broad sweep that highlights potential weaknesses but doesn’t validate them.
-In contrast, web application penetration testing involves both automated checks and deep manual analysis.
+In contrast, a web application pentest involves both automated checks and deep manual analysis.
 Testers actively attempt to exploit vulnerabilities to understand their actual impact—such as accessing sensitive data, bypassing controls, or altering business logic.
-This makes penetration testing a far more comprehensive and realistic assessment of an application’s security posture.
+This makes web app penetration testing a far more comprehensive and realistic assessment of an application’s security posture.

 Should APIs and third-party integrations be included in a web app penetration test?